Owls to Athens: Setting

 The setting is Athens in 307 BC, sixteen years after the death of Alexander the Great.
 As in the other books in the series, persons and places are frequently given their original Greek names (Sokrates, Platon, etc.) rather than the Latin-derived ones common in English.

+Reception

+Kirkus Reviews calls the book "the usual Frick-and-Frack routine, worldly Menedemos or cerebral Sostratos alternately falling into some trap and having to be rescued by his cousin--who promptly falls into another mess himself.
+Quick and fun for newcomers, though fans may wonder whether the series is running out of steam."